ckyriaco/Capstone/README.md

 # Capstone
-Active Directory Auditing for Cybersecurity Maturity Model Certification (CMMC) Compliance
+**Active Directory Auditing for Cybersecurity Maturity Model Certification (CMMC) Compliance**

-Main Goal:
+**Cybersecurity Maturity Model Certification (CMMC):**

+A certification that checks for an Federal Agency or contracted organization for aduit readiness with Cybersecurity:
+- *Policies*
+- *Standards*
+- *Controls*
+- *Procedures*
+- *Metrics*

+***CMMC Levels of compliance:***

+CMMC Level 1: This is essentially addressing FAR 52.204-21 cybersecurity principles.

+CMMC Level 2: This builds on CMMC Level 1 and addresses a little over half of NIST 800-171 controls.

+***CMMC Level 3: This builds on CMMC Level 2 and addresses all NIST 800-171 and a few extras.
+(Our Focus)***

+CMMC Levels 4 & 5: CMMC Levels 4 & 5 build off CMMC Level 3 and include controls from a range of frameworks:
+- CERT RMM v1.2
+- NIST SP 800-53
+- NIST SP 800-172
+- ISO 27002
+- CIS CSC 7.1
+- Unattributed “CMMC” references that are not attributed to existing frameworks.

+**Main Goal:**

 The goal of this project is to create an auditing system that allows authorized security admin at the Applied Research Associates (ARA) to audit their active directory servers to ensure CMMC compliance.
 This process should be easily automated by being initiated as a task within any automation pipeline that ARA prefers.
+A framework for how to create additional audit fuctionality with pyad will be constructed as well.

-Functionality list to reach our main goal:
+***Functionality list to reach our main goal:***
 1. Using AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.
 2. List the users and computers in AD who have not logged in in N days.
 3. Produce a list of users who have not changed their password in N days.